LeonardoTheMutant/SRB2-Murder-Mystery/SRC/Readme.txt

 Credits go to:
-tedvin11 for the base code and leader of early development Musicians from FREEDOOM community for wonderful map MIDIs MM2 on Roblox for the Murder Mystery idea to tedvin11 SRB2 MM_DEV team
+tedvin11 for the base code and leader of early development Musicians from FREEDOOM community for wonderful MIDIs MM2 on Roblox for the Murder Mystery idea to tedvin11 SRB2 MM_DEV team